-This article was written and produced by Margaret Lally, The Bonadio Group.
+This article was written and produced by Margaret Lally, Healthcare Consulting Manager at The Bonadio Group.
 Looking to get in touch with Margaret?
 Reach out today: firstname.lastname@example.org.

 The CARES Act, signed into law on March 27, 2020, provides $100 billion in relief funds to hospitals and healthcare providers.
 The funds are made available to support healthcare-related expenses or lost revenue attributable to COVID-19 and to ensure the uninsured can get testing and treatment for COVID-19. $30 billion has already been or is in the process of being distributed immediately to all Medicare providers and the remaining $70 billion will be targeted to areas heavily impacted by COVID-19, rural providers, providers with a lower share of Medicare reimbursement, and providers requesting reimbursement for care provided to the uninsured.